hotosm/datm-research/task_splitter/README.md

 >
 > The function should be `CREATE OR REPLACE` on the database, then
 > the function called from the Python db driver.

+## Future Plans

+- Drones often have no-fly zones that we must avoid in our task areas.
+- One approach to do this would be to:
+  1. Generate the hexgon grid.
+  2. Cut out the provided no-fly zone polygons.
+  3. For the hexagons that were affected / partially cut, then could be merged into surrounding hexagons.
+    a.
+The result would not be perfectly sized hexagon areas, but as close as we can get.
+    b.
+Some hexagon areas may be slightly larger than the provided size.